 With so many of the individual graphics settings taking only a minute toll, you might expect the jump to 1080p medium as more like a short one-legged hop.
 In reality, all those little (and not-so-little) differences actually add up to a big one.

-The GTX 1050 and RX 560 still hang in there at the bottom, but the GTX 1060 and RX 590—the two officially recommended GPUs—take a relatively large hit to performance.
-It also becomes significantly harder—or least more expensive—to secure a 144 fps average.
-And don't even worry about getting minimums above 144, as it's just not happening.
+The GTX 1050 and RX 560 still hang in there at the bottom, staying above 30 fps, but the GTX 1060 and RX 590—the two officially recommended GPUs—take a relatively large hit to performance.
+It also becomes significantly harder, as in impossible, to secure a 144 fps average.
+Again, that's a change compared to pre-launch testing, so maybe a future patch will return some of the lost performance.

-None of the cards are fully KO'd at 1080p medium, but it's the high preset where things really start to get intense.
+The budget cards get KO'd at 1080p medium, with the 1050 and 560 dropping below 30 fps.
+Many mid-range GPUs also fall below 60 fps, and you'll need at least a GTX 1660 Ti, GTX 1070, or Vega 56 to break 60.
 The GTX 1650 goes from enjoying 60 fps+ to clinging on to a 30 fps minimum, with all of its entry-level cohorts basically falling into unplayability.
 (The 1050 Ti sort of squeaks by.)

-Upping to ultra quality causes yet more drops, though surprisingly doesn't really change which GPUs are viable.
+Things go from bad to worse at 1080p ultra.
+Upping the quality causes yet more drops, though it doesn't really change which GPUs are viable.
 The GTX 1650, in a show of pluckiness not normally exhibited by lumps of metal and silicon, still makes it to 30 fps by a whisper, although the RX 570 delivers a slightly more favorable bang:buck ratio.
-The GTX 1070 and RX 5700 also replace the GTX 1660 Ti as 60 fps gatekeepers, but generally, if your GPU can run 1080p high it can 1080p ultra as well.
+The GTX 1080 and RX 5700 also replace the GTX 1660 Ti and Vega 56 as 60 fps gatekeepers, but generally speaking, if your GPU can run 1080p high it can 1080p ultra as well.

 That's not to let whoever wrote the recommended system requirements off the hook.
 Though the GTX 1060 and RX 590 aren't exactly being hung, drawn, and quartered here, they're both coming up well below 60 fps.
 Then again, the system requirements make no mention of settings or performance targets—some people consider 30 fps as "good" (but not us).

-Of course, none of the quality settings will make a GPU sweat like raising the resolution.
+None of the individual quality settings will make a GPU sweat like raising the resolution.
 At 1440p ultra, the GTX 1060 6GB and RX 580 8GB barely average 30 fps, while 60 fps is off-limits to everything save for Nvidia's GTX 1080 Ti, RTX 2080 and RTX 2080 Ti.

 Borderlands 3 CPU benchmarks